cfengine/documentation/getting-started/installation.markdown

 To be able to use the [Mission Portals'][Mission Portal] Design Center front-end, continue with
 [integrating Mission Portal with git][Integrating Mission Portal with git].

+#### Enterprise Default Policy

+The CFEngine package includes a default policy in `/var/cfengine/share/NovaBase`.
+To start with the default policy, copy the content of this directory into `/var/cfengine/masterfiles` on the policy server.

 ## Automatic Bootstrapping